jenkinsci/notify-events-plugin/README.md

 2. Manually install the plugin on the Jenkins controller.
 Read full instructions for advanced plugin installation [here](https://jenkins.io/doc/book/managing/plugins/#advanced-installation).

 ### Option 3.
 Building from the source
 1. To build the plugin, run `mvn install`.
-This will create the file **./target/notify-events.hpi** file.
+This will create the **./target/notify-events.hpi** file.
 2. Manually install the plugin on the Jenkins controller.
 Read full instructions for advanced plugin installation [here](https://jenkins.io/doc/book/managing/plugins/#advanced-installation).

 ## Basic usage